Welcome to the Law Offices of Larry Zerner, a boutique entertainment law firm whose entire focus is on protecting artists and performers.

 For many people, just calling a lawyer can be intimidating.
 They have a problem and are worried that bringing in a lawyer will end up costing more than the case is worth.
-At the Law Office of Larry Zerner, we try our best to make sure that never happens.
+At the Law Office of Larry Zerner, I try my best to make sure that never happens.
 Before any case is started, the client is fully informed about the possible costs and risks of litigation.
-Although we charge on an hourly and project basis, we are also one of the few entertainment law firms that will represent clients on a contingency basis.
-We can’t promise to take every case, but if you have a possible case we’re happy to take a look and see if a contingency plan can work for everyone.
+Although I charge on an hourly and project basis, I also one of the few entertainment law firms that will represent clients on a contingency basis.
+I can’t promise to take every case, but I’m happy to take a look and see if a contingency plan can work for everyone.

 I don’t want to take your case if I think you’re ultimately going to lose money to recover what you’re owed.
-For example, if someone owes you $40k in damages, but it would end up costing you $50k, it just doesn’t make sense to me.
+For example, if someone owes you $40k in damages, but it would end up costing you $50k in legal fees, it just doesn’t make sense to me.
 I don’t want you to hire me unless there is a significant chance that this will turn out to to be a “win-win” for everyone.
-That doesn’t mean that I can guarantee that if you hire me, you will win the case or obtain a certain result, no lawyer can promise that.
-But I can promise that you will always kept fully informed about my time and projected costs.
-So there are no financial surprises during our representation.
+That doesn’t mean that I can guarantee that if you hire me, you will win the case or obtain a certain result — no lawyer can promise that.
+But I can promise that I will always keep you fully informed about my time and projected costs, so there are no financial surprises during our representation.

 Speaking of that, I am always transparent about costs from the beginning, You can call me and we’ll discuss your situation and how your payment may be best structured.
 Even if I can’t work for you on contingency, my smaller office means lower overhead and significantly lower retainers than the big law firms.